avinetworks/devops/terraform/ibm_catalog/README.md

 * **NSX-ALB instance**: One instance will be created, according to the size you choose.
 The price for your virtual server instances depends on the flavor of the instances, how many you provision, and how long the instances are run.
 For more information, see [IBM VPC pricing guide](https://www.ibm.com/cloud/vpc/pricing).
 * **NSX-ALB data volume**: One block volume will be created, according to the size you choose, and attached to the NSX-ALB instance.
 This volume uses the 3000 IOPS storage profile.

+## Note
+The customer is responsible for the security, patching, and maintenance of the OS of this controller instance.

 ## Dependencies

 Before you can apply the template in IBM Cloud, complete the following steps.